Christmas Photo Session| Burnaby Portrait Photographer

 Last month, in November, I felt genuinely excited.
-I had just started working with a new mentor, my sessions were lining up nicely, and for the first time in a while, I felt hopeful about the future.
+I had just started working with a new mentor on my Portrait Photography, my sessions were lining up nicely, and for the first time in a while, I felt hopeful about the future.

 And then… life happened.